top of page

 Objective: To provide visual feedback and motivation.

-How to Do It: Create a chart that tracks your child’s progress with these exercises.
-Reward them with stickers or small treats for improvements and effort.
+How to Do It: Create a chart to track your child’s progress with these exercises.
+Reward them with stickers or small treats for their improvements and efforts.
+This not only motivates them but also demonstrates how far they've come.

 10. Technology-Assisted Practice